The Last Prophecy - The Cathar Prophecy of 2021

 would be a Nephilim, and his father, a fallen angel.

-A similar story is echoed in the Dead Sea Scrolls, of which the War Scroll describes a future conflict between the Sons of Darkness, led by Belial, and the Sons of Light, led by Melchizedek (which translates to Righteous King, alternatively Just King or King of Justice), the nephew of Noah according to the Second Book of Enoch (2 Enoch).
+A similar story is echoed in the Dead Sea Scrolls, of which the War Scroll describes a future conflict between the Sons of Darkness, led by Belial, and the Sons of Light, led by Melchizedek (translates to Righteous King, alternatively Just King or King of Justice), believed to be the son or nephew of Noah.

 In the angelic prophecy, El is God, Melchizedek is the savior,